sontek/sontek_net/sontek-frontend/posts/2023/github_skip_required_checks.md

             --TERRAFORM_VERSION=${{ env.RTX_TERRAFORM_VERSION }}
 ```

-This will then skip linting if we didn't change any terraform and the job will
+This will then skip linting if we did not change any terraform and the job will
 be marked successful!

 <center>